From Reliability to Security: How RIS-Assisted Adaptive SM and SSK Enhances Wireless Systems: Simulation Results

 The analytical and simulation results of BER in the RASM scheme are presented in \figref{Theo}, where the results of the cases with $N_r=$ 4 and 5, $N=$8 and 16, $M=$2 and 4 are given, respectively.
 As depicted in \figref{Theo}, BER decreases monotonically with an increase in $N$.
 This trend underscores the significant impact of the RIS in enhancing BER performance.
-For the case with $N_r=4$, $N=16$, and $M=2$, we can find that the BER of the RASM scheme is lower than $10^{-5}$ when SNR is equal to 10 dB and bpcu is equal to 4, which indicates the proposed scheme can achieve the desired BER performance.
-Particularly as the SNR increases. the simulation results closely approach to the theoretical ones, which is mainly because of the applications of CLT in theoretical analysis.
+For the case with $N_r=4$, $N=16$, and $M=2$, we can find that the BER of the RASM scheme is lower than $10^{-5}$ when SNR is equal to 10 dB and bpcu is equal to 4, which indicates the proposed scheme can achieve the desired BER performance. \footnote{Since the analytical curves represent theoretical upper bounds derived via the Union Bound technique, these bounds naturally become loose and may mathematically exceed 0.5 in the low-SNR regime due to the summation of overlapping pairwise error probabilities.} Particularly as the SNR increases. the simulation results closely approach to the theoretical ones, which is mainly because of the applications of CLT in theoretical analysis.
 Additionally, the gap between the theoretical and simulation results decreases as $N$ increases.
 This is also because the CLT utilization, causing the theoretical BER to converge with the simulations as $N$ grows.
-Moreover, we can observe that the BER performance worsens as $N_r$ increases, which is because the increase in $N_r$ leads to the increase in number of ACs, thus leading to increase error possibility in detection.
+We can observe that the BER performance worsens as $N_r$ increases, which is because the increase in $N_r$ leads to the increase in number of ACs, thus leading to increase error possibility in detection.
 For the same reason, by comparing the results of $M=2$ and $M=4$ between (a) and (b) in \figref{Theo}, the slight discrepancy and learn that the BER performance deteriorates with the increase of $M$. \figref{Theo} (c) illustrates the analytical and simulation BER performance of the RASSK scheme, where $N_r=$3, 5, 6 and $N=$8, 16, respectively.
-Similar to (a) and (b), we can learn from (c) that BER performance of the RASSK scheme gets better with the increase of SNR and the analytical BER is approached to the simulation one especially in the higher SNR range.
+Similar to (a) and (b), we learn from (c) that BER performance of the RASSK scheme gets better with the increase of SNR and the analytical BER is approached to the simulation one especially in the higher SNR range.
 Additionally, the results in (c) also point out that the RASSK has satisfactory BER performance even under the low SNR situation.